Q. Are your teachers state certified?

 Q. Do you have before and after school care?

 A. We offer an in-house After School program for students 4K-8.
-Open after school until 6:00pm; (see handbook found on the handbook page for more information); Safe and structured environment- opportunities for play, movement, and homework completion; Students may come before or after any school associated activities such as volleyball, basketball, etc.; Registration fee of $25; Flexible hours AND days of the week; Pay by the hour at the rate of $5 per hour; Fill out a weekly schedule the week prior to care; Students will bring their own snack; We will hold admission to 30 students at the onset of the program to ensure a staffing ratio of 15 students to one adult supervisor.
+Open before school from 6:45-7:45 and after school until 6:00 p.m.; (see the Before and After School Care handbook found on the handbook page for more information); Safe and structured environment- opportunities for play, movement, and homework completion; Students may come before or after any school associated activities such as volleyball, basketball, etc.; Registration fee of $25; Flexible hours AND days of the week; Pay by the hour at the rate of $5 per hour; Fill out a weekly schedule the week prior to care; Students will bring their own snack; We will hold admission to 30 students to ensure a staffing ratio of 15 students to one adult supervisor.

 For families in the 4K program and our 3 year old preschool program, we offer an Extend-A-Day program.
 This versatile Extend-A-Day is an optional extension to both programs.
 For morning 4K students and 3 year old preschool students, class is from 8:15 until 11:00AM. and Extend-A-Day is from 11:00 until 3:15.
 For afternoon 4K students, Extend-A-Day is offered from 8:10 until 12:15 and class is from 12:15 until 3:00PM.

-4K students may participate in the Extend-A-Day program one day a week, or up to five days a week.
-For three year old preschool, Extend Day is only available opposite their class days on Monday and Wednesday.
-The rate for Extend-A-Day is $13 per day plus $2.65 for school lunch (students may bring a cold lunch and purchase milk for .40).
+3K and 4K students may participate in the Extend-A-Day program one day a week, or up to five days a week.
+The rate for Extend-A-Day is $14 per half day ($28 for full day) plus $2.75 for school lunch (students may bring a cold lunch and purchase milk for .40).
 Schedules must be turned in on a weekly basis for each following week.

 Our Extend-A-Day Coordinator works closely with our Early childhood teachers to reinforce, enrich, and expand the learning that occurs in those classes.
 There is also a rest period, recess, story time, etc. included in the daily schedule for Extend-A-Day.